Alfv\'en waves at low magnetic Reynolds number: Transitions between diffusion, dispersive Alfv\'en waves and nonlinear propagation: Experimental methods

-The flow is diagnosed using two arrays of electric potential probes fitted flush at the surface of the each Hartmann wall.
+The flow is diagnosed using two arrays of electric potential probes fitted flush at the surface of each Hartmann wall.
 They are arranged on a $2.5$ mm lattice made of a central square of 14$\times$14 probes, and two perpendicular arrays of 4$\times$48 probes spanning the $x$ and $y$ directions of the Hartmann walls (figure \ref{fig:schema_Hartmann}).
 The arrays of both walls are aligned opposite each other along $\boldsymbol e_z$.
-Additionally one of four potential probes located at the outer ring of the wall serves as reference for potential measurements.
+Additionally, one of four potential probes located at the outer ring of the wall serves as reference for potential measurements.
 Each potential probe is made of $0.2\,$mm diameter copper wire touching the metal at the wall surface.
-From these potential probes, the electric signals are gathered through PCBs embedded into the Hartmann walls and routed externally to two National Instrument PXIe-4303 data acquisition modules housed in a PXI express chassis clocked at $10\,$MHz.
-Each module synchronously records the signals of 32 probes to 24-bit precision at a sampling frequency of up to 52.2 kHz per channel, with a low \textrm{RMS} noise ($3.2\,\mathrm{\mu\!
-V}$).
-Such high acquisition frequencies are required to accurately capture phase shift between the Hartmann walls of oscillations expected to fall into either the oscillating diffusive regime whose timescale is $\tau_{2D}= (\rho/(\sigma B_0^2))(h/d_0)^{2}$ or the propagative regime whose timescale is $\tau_A = h/V_A$.
-As an example, at the highest magnetic field of $B_0 = 10$T, $\tau_{2D} \approx 5 \times 10^{-4}$s and $\tau_A \approx 10^{-3}$s.
+From these potential probes, the electric signals are gathered through printed circuit boards embedded into the Hartmann walls and routed externally to two National Instrument PXIe-4303 data acquisition modules housed in a PXI express chassis clocked at $10\,$MHz.
+Each module synchronously records the signals of 32 probes to 24-bit precision at a sampling frequency {$f_s$} of up to 52.2 kHz per channel, with a low r.m.s. noise ($3.2\,\mathrm{\mu\!
+V}$). {Such high acquisition frequencies are required to accurately capture the different physical processes at play in the flow.
+The diffusive and propagative regimes of the Lorentz force act on respective time scales $\tau_{2D}= (\rho/(\sigma B_0^2))(h/d_0)^{2}$ and $\tau_{A} = h/V_A$, so $f_s \gg \max\left\{\tau_{2D}^{-1},\tau_{A}^{-1} \right\}$ ensures that the both regimes can be captured.
+For instance, $\tau_{2D}^{-1} \approx 2$ kHz and $\tau_A^{-1} \approx 1$kHz at the highest magnetic field of $B_0 ={10}$ {T}, where both time scales are are smallest.}